seahorse-ai-ryan/entra-google-federation/docs/windows-setup-guide.md

 ### **After Installation:**

 Once the script finishes, you may need to configure individual applications.

-Contact your IT department for organization-specific configuration instructions.
+**📖 For detailed configuration instructions, see the [Application Setup Guide](app-setup-guide.md)** (for organizations using the example apps).

 **General post-installation tasks:**
 *   Sign into applications with your work account